 Baths are a great tool to have in your bedtime routine.
 They can help your baby begin to process their day and prepare for sleep (source).
 Used effectively, a bath can signal and help trigger an easy transition to bedtime.

 But a bath can be so much more than just a segue into sleep.
-It’s a time for you to bond with your baby.
+It’s the perfect time for you to bond with your baby.
 It’s a moment for your child to continue their essential task of exploring, playing, and learning in a different environment.

 You want to look for toys that will encourage this kind of growth and imaginative play.
 Whether you opt for foam letters, fine motor skill toys, or those geared toward creative play, will depend on what you and your child prefer (source).